Spaghetti with Green Peppercorns Sauce

 Spaghetti with Green Peppercorns Sauce Recipe Spaghete cu sos de piper verde retete

-Indulge in the delightful flavors of this cheesy spaghetti with green peppercorns sauce, boasting a luxurious creamy texture that will tantalize your taste buds!
+Indulge in this cheesy spaghetti with dill and green peppercorns sauce, a quick 20-minute vegetarian pasta with a luxuriously creamy feta and sour cream sauce that will tantalize your taste buds.

 Prep Time 10 minutes